jonlpersson/ed-latimore/site/_posts/2021-01-11-how-to-get-your-life-together-in-10-steps.md

 You need to make it as easy to follow as possible so that you know exactly what you need to do every single day.

-### 10) Be driven by fear
+## 10) Be driven by fear

 Many of us live in fear of what will happen if we fail in our efforts.
 We fear others will ridicule us, we fear we will feel silly, and we fear we will end up even worse than our current position.

 This can be paralyzing.

-To our monkey brains, maintaining the status quo feels safer, more predictable.
+Maintaining the status quo feels safer and more predictable to our monkey brains.
 But we ignore something important:

 **If you don’t change, the best-case scenario is that you’ll grow old and die as the exact same person you are today.**